| MR

 screens could solve this problem as they are easier to make, especially

+when large, and are less sensitive to impurities.
 More excitingly, a new type of flexible display should

 make it possible to roll up a screen and carry it under your arm,